 Participants will learn how the Montessori philosophy and practices can be adapted to enhance the quality of life of people living with Dementia.
-The Montessori approach focuses on maintaining the independence, cognitive abilities and communication skills of people living with Dementia while providing opportunities for purposeful engagement, and community involvement.
+The Montessori approach focuses on maintaining the independence, cognitive abilities and communication skills of people living with Dementia for as long as possible while providing opportunities for purposeful engagement and community involvement.

 A Dementia specialist will discuss the different types of Dementia, including Alzheimer’s disease, and the typical symptoms that can be expected as Dementia progresses.
 A Montessori specialist will discuss the fundamental principles of the Montessori approach as adapted for Demenita care and will address the significance of key areas of the Montessori Method.

 The Montessori Dementia Program has been designed to assist family members, health care providers, Personal Support Workers, and volunteers who are supporting individuals living with early to mid-stage Dementia in their homes, respite care, adult day centers, retirement and long-term care residences.

 We offer a self-directed course that allows participants to proceed through the course curriculum at their own pace, on their own timeline.
 The course is composed of four modules that consist of self-study course material, presentations, videos and short assignments.
 It will take approximately 10 to 12 hours to complete the course depending on individual schedules.
 Upon successful completion of all four modules, including required assignments, participants will receive a Certificate of Completion.

 - To provide care and support to individuals living with Dementia that will enhance the quality of life and sense of belonging in their community.